zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 The asset permission structure (`struct sst_asset_perm_t`) is defined as
 follows:

- - `app` - Application ID.
+ - `client_id` - Client ID.
- - `perm` - Access permissions types, as a bitfield, allowed for this application.
+ - `perm` - Access permissions types, as a bitfield, allowed for this client.

 The available access permission types are:

- - `SST_PERM_REFERENCE` - The application can request to a service, which may have read and/or write access to the asset, to manipulate the asset's content in its behalfs.
+ - `SST_PERM_REFERENCE` - The client can request to a service, which may have read and/or write access to the asset, to manipulate the asset's content in its behalfs.
- - `SST_PERM_READ` - The application can read the asset's content.
+ - `SST_PERM_READ` - The client can read the asset's content.
- - `SST_PERM_WRITE` - The application can create, write and delete the asset.
+ - `SST_PERM_WRITE` - The client can create, write and delete the asset.

-It is **mandatory** to define the application's permissions for each asset in order.
-It means, add the application's permissions for the first asset.
-Then, the application's permissions for the second asset, etc.
+It is **mandatory** to define the client's permissions for each asset in order.
+It means, add the client's permissions for the first asset.
+Then, the client's permissions for the second asset, etc.
-By design, the policy manager manages the application's permissions for each asset using the `.perms_modes_start_idx` and `.perms_count` asset's properties.
+By design, the policy manager manages the client's permissions for each asset using the `.perms_modes_start_idx` and `.perms_count` asset's properties.

 The `struct sst_asset_perm_t` definition can be found in